seasonedfish/datareadingrequests/README.md

 You can install datareadingrequests with pip instead of manually copying a file.
 - datareadingrequests has no way (currently) to change hostname or port.

+# Improvements
+- datareadingrequests has unit tests!
+- datareadingrequests is open source: it uses the MIT License.

 ## Setup
 Use your favorite Python package manager, and do as you would with pandas, matplotlib, etc.